chenyangkang/slurm_vscode_UIUC/README.md

 Update on Feb 9, 2025:

 The Campus Cluster team has updated the system which makes all the previous method invalid.
-I spend a lot of time figuring out how to connect to the compute node with my local VScode but failed.
+I spent a lot of time figuring out how to connect to the compute node with my local VScode but failed.
 So I decided to use the `code-server` that runs on the compute node, and connect it with browser.

 1. Add this to you local `~/.ssh/config` file: